+And while Craig is quick to correct me on the fact that dream catchers are not hippy-ish, I still think of them that way.
+Natural, care free, simple.
+All things I relate to those old hippies. hah.
+The point of a dream catcher is to weed out bad dreams.
+Depending on who you talk to, there will be two different stories on how this happens.
+This is not a traditional Native- American dream catcher.
+Flowery Wreath.
+Have you been following me for a while?
 Do you remember this base wreath (below) that I bought from Target a while ago?
 I challenged myself to use this wreath through every season for one year.
 Well, I’m now about 6 months in and I have given this wreath its fourth transformation.
 I injected some pretty yellow paper flowers into the wreath to greet the budding flowers and trees outside my window.
 From Christmas – Valentine’s Day our wreath was red, white and green:

 Jewlery stand.
 Notebook keyrings.
 I am sorry, I can't show you the other ones anymore.
 I sold them at my first market (and had no time to take pictures before.
 Finally sleep won the battle! ^^) The sides are covered card boards.
 Paper key holder.
 Lemon Sugar Scrub.
 Winter is here and if the cold, dry air has turned your hands into sandpaper like it has mine, you`ll appreciate this hand scrub that leaves your hands soft, smooth and smelling delicious!
 Turn your old jars into thoughtful, homemade gifts (& keep one for yourself!)
 I suggest using small jars, since all the ingredients are edible (and therefore spoilable) and should be used within a month.
 Ingredients: Small sized mason or other jars you want to use Sugar Olive oil (or any other oil you may have in your pantry) Lemon juice & zest Few drops of vanilla.